KevinMarquette/kevinmarquette.github.io/_posts/2018-01-26-Powershell-Future-of-DSC.md

 The first big take away is that they are rewriting DSC from the ground up.
 This does not surprise me at all.
 As far as I know, DSC is very tightly integrated into the WMI subsystem in Windows server.

 DSC was designed at a time where everything Microsoft was building was integrating with WMI.
-I think Jeffery Snover's vision at the time was to allow the teams to build DSC Resources in WMI.
+I think Jeffrey Snover's vision at the time was to allow the teams to build DSC Resources in WMI.
 The teams were already invested in that platform and should be able to leverage a lot of the work they already had done.

 This is also why `Get-WmiObject` was one of the first CmdLets that we ever saw.